KhronosGroup/SYCL-Shared/proposals/sycl_modules.md

 public:
   using type = T;

-  // Create an empty (invalid) spec constant.
+  // Create an empty (invalid) specialization constant.
   // Remains invalid until initialized by a call
   // to handler::set_spec_constant or
   // to handler::get_spec_constant